svalabs/check_mk_automated_downtimes/README.md

 ### Requirements

-CMK 2.2, 2.3 CRE.
+- CMK 2.2, 2.3.
 2.1 should work but not tested.
+- CRE/Raw-edition is sufficent
+- Distributed setups are supported

 ### Releases